 Users might be prompted for credentials when the Azure Rights Management service needs to authenticate a user and cannot use cached credentials.
-The required credentials are for the user’s work or school account and password that is associated with your Office 365 tenant or Azure Active Directory tenant.
-The required credentials are not for a Microsoft account (formerly Microsoft Live ID) or their personal email account, because these accounts are not currently supported by the Azure Rights Management service can authenticate Azure AD accounts, some applications can also open protected content when a Microsoft account is used for authentication.
+The required credentials are usually for the user’s work or school account and password that is associated with your Office 365 tenant or Azure Active Directory tenant.
+Although the Azure Rights Management service can authenticate Azure AD accounts, some applications can also open protected content when a Microsoft account is used for authentication.
 More information

 Provide users and your help desk with instructions about which account to use when users are prompted for credentials when they have applications that use the Azure Rights Management service.